 The simple drone communication protocol (SDCP) defines how a controller communicates to the drone and how the drone responds.
 This protocol intends to create a "loose" connection with the drone and to determine when either the drone or the controller has stopped responding.
-Furthermore, it defines the communication ports for the drone and controller (port 3960 for controller-to-drone and 3961 for drone-to-controller).
-Figure 33 and Figure 34 outline the protocol.
+It further defines the communication ports for the drone and controller (port 3960 for controller-to-drone and 3961 for drone-to-controller).
+Error!
+Reference source not found.38 and Figure 393939 outline the protocol.

-Figure 33: SDCP Connection Overview
+Figure 38: SDCP Communication Overview

-Figure 34: SDCP Communication Overview
+Figure 3939: SDCP Communication Overview